bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 - tools for assessing Personally Identifialble Information (PII) and sensitive content; and
 - summaries of sensitive content, if discovered.

-_**Note:** If you haven't yet created a disk image or otherwise have a directory of data to work with, you can download sample data from BitCurator's Github site and work with that: [bcc-dfa-sample-data](https://github.com/bitcurator/bcc-dfa-sample-data)._
+_**Note:** If you haven't yet created a disk image or otherwise have a directory of data to work with, you can use [Bentley Code4Lib Samples](https://drive.google.com/drive/folders/1UQKnuwDyv8rEe2-5aFAEKkvFgYHBW7Lo?usp=drive_link) or download sample data from BitCurator's Github site and work with that: [bcc-dfa-sample-data](https://github.com/bitcurator/bcc-dfa-sample-data)._

 One possible structure to group content and metadata: